-If you’re a Canadian graduate who’s taken out a student loan, you’re well aware of the student debt crisis our country is facing.
+If you’re a Canadian graduate who’s taken out a student loan, you’re well aware of just how expensive post-secondary education is.
 In 2018, more than half of Canadian bachelor’s degree students graduated with student debt, averaging about $26,000.
-The good news is that the Canadian government has initiated a large student debt relief program, especially in light of the COVID-19 pandemic.
-Temporary relief measures as of April 2021 include that no interest will be charged on Canada Student Loans.

 Tip #1: Understand your student loan